 - Is a raise on the horizon for you?

-We recommend choosing a home that costs less than your maximum borrowing capacity.
-That way you'll have a little financial flexibility if something unexpected comes up.
+We recommend choosing a home that costs less than the maximum you can afford.
+That way you’ll have a little financial flexibility if something unexpected comes up.

 2. Down payment: The bigger it is, the less interest thou shalt pay

 No matter what you may have heard, you always need to make a down payment.
 In general, it should be 20% of the price of the property.
 Remember: a bigger down payment results in a smaller loan, which means you’ll pay less interest.

 If your down payment is between 5% and 20% of the property price, you’ll have to take out mortgage insurance from Canada Mortgage and Housing Corporation (CMHC) or Sagen.
 The premium ranges from 0.6% to 4.5% of the mortgage amount, depending on your down payment.
 This amount must be paid in full when the purchase is made, but it can be added to your mortgage loan.